perwin/pyimfit/docs/overview.rst

    specify that individual pixel errors come from the model assuming a true Poisson process (rather than the Gaussian approximation to Poisson statistics that's used in the χ2 approaches).
-This is particularly appropriate when individual data pixel values are low.
+This is particularly appropriate when individual pixel values of the data are low.

 You can also tell the ``Imfit`` object useful things about the data
 values: what A/D gain conversion was applied, any Gaussian read noise,